my-language-skills/translations-for-pressbooks/doc/user-manual.md

 ## Introduction

 This manual gives brief explanations on features of the plugin, which could be useful for development of your website and for understanding how to receive desired behaviour of a plugin.
+The translations works in any public post type ()

+Translations for this book in front-end can be enable at Home Page (cover/book-info), front-matter , chapter , part,  back-matter.

+**Before to work, be sure you have translations for pressbooks plugin activated.**

 ## Translations relations